oresults/oresults-connector/README.md

     -V, --version                 Print version information
 ```

+---
+# Use integrated services instead
 ### QuickEvent
 If you use [QuickEvent](https://github.com/Quick-Event/quickbox), you can use the newly integrated OResults Connector service.
-It is not available in the released version yet but was sucessfully tested on local race.
-See https://github.com/Quick-Event/quickbox/actions/runs/2951271536 for download link.
+It is available since release version [2.6.5](https://github.com/Quick-Event/quickbox/releases/tag/QE-v2.6.5).

+### MeOS
+If you use [MeOs](https://www.melin.nu/meos/en/), you can use the MeOS Online Protocol XML v2 in the services menu.
+The api endpoint is `https://api.oresults.eu/meos`, use the event API key as the password.
+(ZIP copression is not supported)